 Enrichment activities outside school

 At CCHSG we aim to provide a challenging and stimulating education for all students to help them achieve their full potential.
-In addition to the curriculum subjects studied a wide range of extra curricular activities are also available at lunch times and after school.
+In addition to the curriculum subjects studied a wide range of extracurricular activities are also available at lunch times and after school.
 Teachers will identify additional opportunities relevant to their subject beyond the classroom so that students are able to follow up and develop further.
-In addition there are reputable external providers of enrichment activities; day long master classes, residential weekends and summer schools that you may want to consider for your daughter.
+In addition there are reputable external providers of enrichment activities; day long master classes, residential weekends and summer schools that students and their parents/carers may wish to consider.

 External providers suitable for all students: